Pierre Marc Johnson

 Pierre Marc Johnson (born July 5, 1946) is a Canadian lawyer, physician and politician.
 He was the 24th premier of Quebec from October 3 to December 12, 1985, making him the province's shortest-serving premier, and the first Baby Boomer to hold the office.

-Early background
+Early life and family

 Born in Montreal, Quebec, on July 5, 1946, Johnson is of French-Canadian and Irish descent and is a Roman Catholic.
 He received a degree in law from the Université de Montréal in 1970 and a medical degree from the Université de Sherbrooke in 1976.

 He is the son of Reine Gagné and Daniel Johnson Sr., who served as Premier of Quebec from 1966 to 1968.
 His brother, Daniel Johnson Jr., served as Premier for nine months in 1994.

 Each of the Johnsons led different political parties: